Lab 6: C++ Debugging Lab: Working with the VSCode Debugger

 - The values of the

-variables. - The contents of the students vector after reading from the file.
+nameandagevariables. - The contents of the students vector after reading from the file.

 - Debugging with Error Handling: